Outlook 2022: CIO and Multi-Asset

 - The latest Covid-19 variant – Omicron – is already leading to partial lockdowns, which could lead to slower growth at the start of 2022.

 Fund managers tend to have a fairly miserable disposition because, even when performance is strong, you inevitably worry about how you are going to generate returns in the future.
 After such a strong year for markets, this concern is even more pronounced.
-In 2020, the vaccine announcements inspired confidence in a "reopening trade" which offered high returns with limited risks.
+Last year, the vaccine announcements inspired confidence in a "reopening trade" which offered high returns with limited risks.

 Looking at our models, we are now entering a more mature phase of the economic cycle when growth momentum peaks and central banks begin to withdraw support.
 Against this backdrop, we expect equity returns to be more muted but still positive, supported by solid corporate earnings.